Tamalpais High School: Sexual abuse scandal

 In 2019, former tennis coach Normandie Burgos was convicted on 60 counts of child molestation, including forcible sodomy and lewd conduct upon minors, after a victim recorded him admitting to sexual acts with minors.The specific accusations against him included inappropriate touching of students during body fat tests, giving unsolicited and inappropriate massages, and sexually assaulting students in his office and the school's locker room.
 He is currently serving a 255-year prison sentence.
 His conviction followed a mistrial in 2010 due to a deadlocked jury.

-The case gained further notoriety when a Marin County jury found the Tamalpais Union High School District liable for failing to protect students from Burgos, leading to a settlement of $17.5 million to four former students who alleged abuse during their time at the school.
+In 2024, a Marin County jury found the Tamalpais Union High School District liable for failing to protect students from Burgos, leading to a settlement of $17.5 million to four former students who alleged abuse during their time at the school.

-The settlement included $11.5 million awarded to Alexander Harrison, who reported the abuse in 2006 but faced disbelief from peers and a mistrial in an earlier lawsuit against the district.
+The settlement included $11.5 million awarded to Alexander Harrison, who reported the abuse in 2006.
 His experience, along with those of other victims, highlighted systemic failures within the school district, where administrators allegedly ignored clear signs of misconduct.
 One victim testified that an administrator witnessed an assault but chose to make a joke instead of intervening.